gabmartires/SoloProject-Password-Generator/Readme.md

 - [My Projects](#my-projects)

 ## Overview
-This is my first Solo Project from Scrimba!
+This is my second Solo Project from Scrimba!
 The task was to get familiar with the Math Random method to create a two-password generator simultaneously.
-I wanted to include different characters to the password so I added a few options.
-I was able to create the function with issues but I really struggled associating the variables representing the character set and the checkboxes options.
-I based my solution on another project so I feel like I really couldn't figure it out by myself.
-I added a copy password button and a toast notification to inform the user when the password was copied.
-Happy Coding!
 ### Screenshots

 #### Desktop